immannan/elasticsearch/md/Lab_4.md

 }
 ```

-We created three filters for the three buckets that we want, as follows:

--   **Bucket with`chat`key**: Here,
-    we specify the `category = Chat` filter.
-Remember that the
-    `match` query that we have used is a high-level query that
-    understands the mapping of the underlying field.
-The underlying
-    field category is a keyword field, and hence, the `match`
-    query looks for the exact term, that is, `Chat`.
--   **Bucket with`skype`key**: Here,
-    we specify the `application = Skype` filter and
-    only include Skype traffic.
--   **Bucket
-    with `other_than_skype`key**:
-    Here, we use a `bool` query to filter documents that are
-    in the `Chat` category, but not Skype.

-As you can see, filters aggregation is very powerful when you want
-custom buckets using different filters.
-It allows you to take full
-control of the bucketing process.
-You can choose your own fields and
-your own conditions to create the buckets of your choice, in order to
-segment the data in customized ways.

 Next, we will look at how to slice data on a `date` type
 column, so that we can slice it into different time intervals.

-### Bucketing on date/time data

-So far, you have seen how to bucket (or
-segment, or slice) your data on different types of columns/fields.
-The
-analysis of data across the time dimension is another very common
-requirement.
-We may have questions such as the following, which require
-the aggregation of data on the time dimension:

--   How are sales volumes growing over a period of time?
--   How is profit changing from month to month?

-In the context of the network traffic example that we are going through,
-the following questions can be answered through time series analysis of
-the data:

--   How are the bandwidth requirements changing for my organization over
-    a period of time?
--   Which are the top applications, over a period of time, in terms of
-    bandwidth usage?

-Elasticsearch has a very powerful Date Histogram aggregation that can
-answer questions like these.
-Let\'s look at how we can get answers to
-these questions.

-#### Date Histogram aggregation

-Using Date Histogram aggregation, we will see
-how we can create buckets on a date field.
-In
-the process, we will go through the following stages:

--   Creating buckets across time periods
--   Using a different time zone
--   Computing other metrics within sliced time intervals
--   Focusing on a specific day and changing intervals

 ##### Creating buckets across time periods